jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 originate from Africa and range from a hierarchical organization with top\-down command, such as the
-Black Axe group, Note 4 to loosely organized networks managed regionally, commonly known as zones.
+Black Axe group, Note 4 to loosely organized networks managed regionally, commonly known as “zones.”
 Many zone actors move to industrialized countries for technical education and work experience, then use their new knowledge to carry out more sophisticated